Flash Function Settings

-You can set the flash-sync speed for flash photography in mode or mode.
+You can set the flash-sync speed for flash photography in Av and P modes.

 Prevents a slow shutter speed from being set automatically in low-light conditions.
 It is effective for preventing subject blur and camera shake.
 Light from the flash provides standard exposure for subjects, but note that backgrounds may be dark.